Sacroiliac Joint Injection

 If there is severe arthritis of the SI joint, then the injection often is not very effective on a long-term basis.[51]

-If diagnostic injections are positive for SI joint etiology but relief from injection is only temporary, radiofrequency neurotomy of the SI joint can be performed to potentially provide longer results.[51, 52, 53, 54, 55, 56]
+If diagnostic injections are positive for SI joint etiology but injection provides only temporary relief of pain, radiofrequency neurotomy of the SI joint can be performed to potentially provide longer results.[52, 53, 54, 55, 56, 57]

-Some studies indicated some effectiveness in injecting onabotulinumtoxinA or hypertonic dextrose for SI joint pain.[57, 58, 59]
+Some studies indicated some effectiveness in injecting onabotulinumtoxinA or hypertonic dextrose for SI joint pain.[58, 59, 60]

 Surgery is rarely performed for SI joint pain.
 Surgery has been considered if other treatments do not work; however, results have been very disappointing.[61]